 Right Fit for You

-We are looking for passionate students who have a desire to lead organizations, serve communities and change the world.
+We seek passionate students who want to lead organizations, serve communities, and change the world.
 Many of our students are career-changers, seeking to move from for-profit sector careers to nonprofit ones.
 Others may have worked as volunteers in their community or at schools.
 To support your professional growth, we have a career services director who will help you identify your targeted professional career path and build a plan to achieve it.
 Our students are in high demand by nonprofit employers and are also competitive in their applications for prestigious internship and fellowship programs.

 All of these functions are very different or absent from the for-profit and government contexts featured in MBA and MPA degrees.
-For example, you will understand how foundations make their funding decisions as your class makes a large grant to a regional nonprofit chosen by students.
+For example, you will understand how foundations make funding decisions as your class makes a large grant to a regional nonprofit chosen by students.
 During your studies, you will serve on a nonprofit board of your choosing.
 And in the Nonprofit Consultancy course, you will work with organizations to tackle problems they’ve asked for help with.

 For full-time students, the program takes two years to complete.
-In addition, many working professionals are able to complete the requirements in 2½ to 3 years at part-time status.
+In addition, many working professionals can complete the requirements in 2½ to 3 years at part-time status.
 Your advisor will help you design a course sequencing plan that works for your schedule.